 Preparing the next generation of leaders remains a key constituent for the Commission.
 The MCSW’s internship program aims to encourage young women and men from various backgrounds to become more involved in understanding and addressing women’s issues.
 We welcome undergraduate, graduate, and post-graduate students and offer different positions so that we can collaboratively work to achieve our goals and meet the needs of women state-wide.

 The MCSW seeks responsible, conscientious, and pro-active individuals with a sincere interest in women’s issues, social justice, and civic engagement.
-Applicants should demonstrate strong writing and organizational skills and should be willing to take initiatives for new assignments.
+Applicants should demonstrate strong writing and organizational skills and should be willing to take initiative for new assignments.
 They must be motivated, open-minded, and have a positive attitude around others.
 While interns are encouraged to suggest which position they are interested in undertaking, they will not be limited to a particular area as many of our tasks are collaborative in nature.
-Due to its small size and limited staff, the MCSW is a relatively low-funded agency.
-Although our internships are unpaid, we do give our interns the option of receiving credit to count for academic programs at their affiliated institutions.

-- Assisting with the coordination of public hearings
+- Assist with the coordination of MCSW public hearings and other governmental and legislative business

-- Contributing to the planning of the MCSW’s annual Unsung Heroine Celebration, Advocacy Day, and Speakers Bureau events
+- Contribute to the planning of the MCSW’s annual Girls Empowerment Leadership Initiative (GELI), Commonwealth Heroine Celebration, and Advocacy Day events

-- Supporting and contributing to activities of the Program and Planning Committee
+- Support and contribute to activities of the Program and Planning Committee

 - Updating and/or creating media lists, and obtaining media coverage for Commission events

-- Updating Facebook and Twitter pages with recent event information
+- Updating Facebook, Instagram, LinkedIn, and Twitter pages

 How to Apply

-Contact Executive Director, Jill Ashton, if you wish to apply for an internship.
-Please submit a résumé and a cover letter stating your reasons for applying, and be sure to address any specific position(s) within the commission that interest you, and your dates and hours of availability.
+If you wish to apply for an internship, please submit a résumé and a cover letter to MCSW@mass.gov stating your reasons for applying.
+Please be sure to address any specific position(s) within the commission that interest you, and your dates and hours of availability.
+Please include the following in the subject link: Internship Applicant.

 Past Intern Testimonials